-We present the inclination evolution in the bottom panel of animated fig. 2; as for eccentricity, we are presenting the evolution of the mean inclination of all particles remaining in the simulations.
-Here we show that the evolution of the inclinations is much slower than for the eccentricities, in fact, the inclination for all models continues to rise until the end of the simulations.
-As with eccentricities, simulations with more massive discs tend to evolve faster and have larger mean inclinations.
+We present the inclination evolution in the bottom panel of animated Fig. 2; as for eccentricity, we are presenting the evolution of the mean inclination of all particles remaining in the simulations.
+Here, we show that the evolution of the inclinations is much slower than for the eccentricities, in fact, the inclination for all models continues to rise until the end of the simulations.
+As with

 Figure 2.
 Evolution of the survival fraction (top), mean eccentricity (middle), and inclination (bottom) of test particles in the discs.
-The different colors of the lines in the three panels indicate the mass of the GP in the models.
+The different colours of the lines in the three panels indicate the mass of the GP in the models.
 The initial debris disc mass in the models is represented by the thickness of each line, with thicker lines corresponding to more massive discs (pale lines in the still frames, all but the last frame in the animated figures).
-The thickest lines in the still frames (and those of the last animated frames) correspond to the average of all disc masses for any given GP mass (An animated version of this figure can be found online at Figshare).
+The thickest lines in the still frames (and those of the last animated frames) correspond to the average of all disc masses for any given GP mass.
+Animated versions of all panels can also be found at Figshare.